 Taproot's in-kind service grants present a unique opportunity to work with top consulting professionals in the field on a pro bono basis.
 Taproot works in several major metropolitan centers, and Chicago is one of them.

 Terra funds arts programs including exhibits, research projects, scholarly dissemination, and art education.
 Grants go to schools, cultural organizations, universities, and museums.

-The VNA Foundation is focused on underserved populations in Chicago and awards grants for home health care services, community and school based services, primary care, chronic disease management, and health promotion.
+The VNA Foundation focuses on supporting underserved populations in Chicago.
+It awards grants for home health care services, community and school based services, primary care, chronic disease management, and health promotion.

 Wieboldt awards grants to Chicago organizations working toward the economic development of low-income neighborhoods, as well as the economic security of Chicago residents.

 The Woods Fund of Chicago is the Chicago-exclusive branch of the Woods Charitable Fund.
-Almost all grants are awarded to public policy, anti-racism, and community development organizations in the Chicago area.
+Almost all grants support public policy, anti-racism, and community development organizations in the Chicago area.